Torram/magic-docs/docs/Server/index/Index.md

 ---
 sidebar_position: 3
 ---
 Main file of server.
-This file uses _Express JS_ framework as server, using selected environment, and _Mongo DB_ as database through mongoose library.
-This file also establish cors configuration.
+This file uses _Express JS_ framework as server, using the selected environment, and _Mongo DB_ as database through the mongoose library.
+This file also establishes cors configuration.

 ```tsx
 import { Request, Response } from 'express';